Research

 D. Simon, 2024

-Abstract: The agricultural sector is the second largest contributor to greenhouse gas emissions.
-How can food consumption choices reduce emissions?
-I estimate a model of meat demand using purchasing data of meat and other protein rich products from a European retailer.
-I combine the purchasing data with data on production and transport emissions.
-In several counterfactual exercises, I analyze the reaction of consumers to some popular, supposedly eco-friendly food consumption policies.
-Contrary to popular belief, I find that buying local increases emissions by around 5% compared to the status quo.
-While vegetarianism decreases emissions by around 17%, consuming no beef and cheese yields the highest decrease in emissions of around 34%.
-My results show that consumer behavior can have a large impact on the emissions of food consumption.
+Abstract: How can food consumption choice reduce emissions?
+I estimate a demand model using purchasing data of meat and other protein rich products from a European retailer and combine it with data on production and transport emissions.
+In counterfactual exercises, I analyze the reaction of consumers to food consumption policies.
+I find that buying local only decreases emissions by around 2% compared to the status quo.
+Vegetarian scenarios lead to the largest decrease in emissions of more than 20%.
+Pigouvian taxes lead to emissions reductions of 8-21%.
+These findings underscore the role of consumer choices in shaping food-related emissions.

 Link to the paper